kirithi1210/calculatorApp/README.md

 ---

-Made with ❤️ by Kirithi using web technologies.
+Made  by Kirithi using web technologies.